Sara-A-F/intro-component/README.md

 # intro-component
+ CDDR-Course Project 1.
 An introductory component with a sign-up form